stfxecutables/df-analyze/docs/program_outputs.md

 - **`wrapper_selection_report.md`**
   - summarizes which features were selected based on the wrapper selection method, and the wrapper model and method used

+## Tables

+Raw data (unrounded) used to generate the tables in each report are present in `.csv` files in the same folder as the Markdown (`.md`) reports.

+Compressed forms of each table are also often saved in `.parquet` [file format](https://parquet.apache.org/docs/file-format/) in each directory.